EBooksPython/EbooksPython/README.md

 ## The Best Book in Python

-* Disclaimer: All the book are allowed outside this github repository the author didn't upload any book.
+* Disclaimer: All the book are outside this github repository the author didn't upload any book.

 |Year|Title|
 | ------------- |-------------|